 Assets are resources that either an individual or a company uses.
-For example, someone’s personal assets may include their work experience or a life insurance policy.
-On the other hand, a business’s assets are things the company can use to generate revenue
+Someone’s personal assets may consist of their work experience or a life insurance policy, while a business’s assets include things the company can use to generate revenue, like inventory or employees.

 Asset Definition

-An asset is generally any useful thing or something that holds value.
-Most people have personal assets, like cash, savings accounts, bonds, life insurance policies, jewelry and collectibles.
+An asset is typically any useful thing or something that holds value.
+Most people have personal assets, like cash, savings accounts, bonds, life insurance policies, jewelry, and collectibles.
 A person’s skills and abilities can also be an asset.

 In business, though, assets need to provide positive economic value — the resource must create or produce something that the company can sell for cash, or the resource itself must hold resale value.